pontusst/Projects-public/Projects/Computer_Vision/CV_Project/README.md

 All points that were estimated were then plotted together with the estimated camera poses to create the final reconstruction of the cameras and the scene.
 ***
 ![Example image](data_2025/water_fountain.png)
+***
+### Improvements
+This concludes the basic Sfm pipeline but more improvements can be made to increase accuracy of the pipeline.
+* Homography estimation can be used to detect planar degeneracies and filter matches before estimating the essential matrix.
+* The 5-point algorithm can be used within RANSAC to robustly estimate the essential matrix from minimal correspondences.
+* If sparse features from SIFT are insufficient, dense matchers like RoMa can provide more correspondences and improve reconstruction density.
+* Perform bundle adjustment with the Levenberg–Marquardt algorithm.